Santa Barbara ATV Accident Attorneys

 Unfortunately, these injuries are rarely ever minor.
 Accident victims and their families have to deal with expensive medical bills and months of rehabilitation to recover.
 Given the high fatality rate related to these accidents, many have to deal with the loss of a loved one.
 In these cases, when death was due to someone else’s negligent actions, then they may be able to pursue a wrongful death claim for compensation.

-To recover compensation for you or your child’s injuries after an ATV accident, you must prove that a liable party injured you through an act of negligence.
+To recover compensation for you or your child’s injuries after a Santa Barbara ATV accident, you must prove that a liable party injured you through an act of negligence.
 Negligence can refer to any action (or inaction) that put another person at risk of suffering an injury or death.
 When specifically referring to ATV accidents, negligence can include:

 - Dangerous riding habits, such as speeding or reckless maneuvers